Earth Notes: On Website Technicals (2019-04)

 2019-04-16: More Precise dateModified

-I've extended page date metadata to hours and minutes (UTC) for dateModified and sdDatePublished.
+I have extended page date metadata to hours and minutes (UTC) for dateModified and sdDatePublished.
 In particular dateModified is now the repository source file latest commit date and time rather than the file timestamp.

 Other places, such as the sitemaps, may still use the file timestamp, as it is quick to get and a reasonable guide for a search engine of when content has changed.
 And timestamps such as HTTP LastModified will come from the file timestamps of the plain or compressed version of the file as requested by the client.